Composite Bonding

 Composite bonding can be provided as an individual cosmetic dental procedure or integrated with other treatments to enhance the overall smile makeover.
 To check your suitability, book your free consultation by filling out the contact form below or calling us.

-Composite bonding typically costs between €200 and €300 per tooth.
-The price depends on the complexity of each case.
+Composite bonding starts at €250 per tooth.
+The price may vary, depending on the complexity of each case and the number of teeth covered.

 Ciara Breen, Swords, September 2022